Zijing-Liu/CPSC210-When-to-Laundry/README.md

 # When to laundry

-## A scheduling application for public laundry room
+## A scheduling application for public laundry rooms

 ### Introduction